 John Dugan’s popular YouTube channel has numerous videos that will teach you how to get the most out of Git as well as how to host your projects remotely on GitHub.

-Git Immersion – A Guided Tour That Walks Through the Fundamentals of Git
+Git Immersion – The Fundamentals of Git by Jim Weirich

 Git Immersion is a guided tour that teaches you the fundamentals of Git in an interactive manner.
 Especially helpful if you prefer tutorials that offer a first-hand experience!

-This article by LifeHacker offers a step by step guide for using Github and making your first commit.
-If you are an absolute newbie and wish to get started with Git, this is a good place to start!
+This article by LifeHacker offers a step-by-step guide for using Github and making your first commit.
+If you are an absolute newbie and wish to get started with Git, this is an excellent place to start!